 Hundreds of thousands of strollers have been recently recalled because of a choking hazard.
 According to The U.S. Consumer Product Safety Commission (CPSC), B.O.B.
 Trailers Inc. has recalled 411,700 jogging strollers in the United States.
 The report states that the canopies on the strollers have an embroidered logo that can detach and become a choking hazard for young children.
-This recall involves strollers made between November 1998 and November 2010.
+This recall involves single and double strollers made between November 1998 and November 2010.

 A product liability claim is a civil lawsuit that holds a negligent product manufacturer accountable for injuries suffered.
 It is the responsibility of product manufacturers to make sure that the items they sell are properly tested.
 Putting dangerous and defective products on the market that can hurt children is unacceptable.

 The company involved in this recall has already received six reports of children putting the patch in their mouths, with two instances involving gagging.

 Anyone who suffers an injury because of a defective product would be well advised to preserve the product for examination by an expert, seek immediate medical attention, and contact an experienced products liability lawyer.
 Manufacturers of defective products may be held liable for injuries and damages their products cause.

 How Shook & Stone Can Help?

 At Shook & Stone, we understand the seriousness of product liability claims related to defective strollers.
 Our team of experienced product liability attorneys is here to help victims of dangerous and defective products seek justice.
 We also strive to educate consumers about their rights and the potential risks posed by recalled jogging strollers.

 Our lawyers have a wealth of experience in handling cases involving product defects.